ripstudios/ProjectChronos/README.md

     5. Fully working buttons that are animated and open doors differently depending on the timestream you're in
     6. Character has 6 DOF
     7. Consistent character controls.
 Not tied to framerate
-    8. Visual shift in color to represent different flow of time
+    8. Visual shift in color to represent different flow of time.
+Fades in gradually.
 5. Artifical Intelligence
     1. AI animation control and finite state machine developed by our team
     2. AI reacts and changes state based on player's behaviour